Diggernaut/configs/E-Commerce/wildberries.ru/README.md

-# Lamoda.ru scraper
+# Wildberries.ru scraper
-Digger condigurations for lamoda.ru.
+Digger condigurations for wildberries.ru.

 config_by_category.yml - configuration file for scraping whole categories of the online store config_by_product.yml - configuration file for scraping specific products